coffeedave/greenpower-racing-datalogger/README.md

 # Hardware Needed
 All hardware can be obtained easily from thepihut or Amazon.
-Total cost is around £85 (2025)
+Total cost is around £85 (2025 prices)

 - Raspberry Pi Zero 2 W
 - Adafruit INA260 Breakout Voltage and Current Sensor